Frequently asked questions

 Why does my feature/bug take so long to solve?

 You should be aware that creating, maintaining and expanding a mail server distribution requires a lot of effort.
 Mail servers are highly exposed to hacking attempts, open relay scanners, spam and malware distributors etc. We need to work in a safe way and have to prevent pushing out something quickly.

 TODO: Move the next section into the contributors part of docs We currently maintain a strict work flow:

 Someone writes a solution and sends a pull request;

-We use Travis-CI for some very basic building and testing;
+We use Github actions for some very basic building and testing;